 The identification of a school for Title I status is based upon the poverty level of the families and students who reside in the attendance area of the school.
 The designation as a Title I school has nothing to do with the academic level of the students in the school.
 It is strictly and solely based on the economics of the surrounding area.

 How are schools selected to be Title I?

-The percentage of free-lunch students determines whether or not a school is eligible to receive the added resources of Title I funding.
+The percentage of free-lunch students determines the poverty level which determines whether or not a school is eligible to receive the added resources of Title I funding.

 Which Salem School District schools receive Title I funds?

 Soule and Lancaster Schools qualify for Title I funds.

 How are students selected to receive Title I Services?

 Students who are below grade level in reading are identified through teacher referral and a review of data from the administration of assessments used regularly throughout the District:

 How is Title I Funding used in Salem’s Schools?